-Affordable Housing Financing Application (AHFA) When is this due?
+1. Affordable Housing Financing Application (AHFA) When is this due?
 Pre-Application Proposal Application X Final Application X 8609 Applicants must submit a completed AHFA, OHFA's proforma, designed specifically for the 9% LIHTC program, which will be posted with other application materials by the deadline indicated in the Program Calendar.
 Please note, OHFA will not accept applications that use the incorrect AHFA (e.g., the 4% LIHTC with BGF AHFA, 4% LIHTC Only AHFA, or previous 9% LIHTC AHFAs).
 2. Appraisal When is this due?
-Pre-Application Proposal Application Final Application X 8609 Applications must include an as-is appraisal for all development site(s) which complies with all Appraisal Requirements in the most recently-published Multifamily Underwriting Guidelines.
-3. Architectural Plans and Design & Construction Features Form (DCFF) When is this due?
-Pre-Application Proposal Application X Final Application X 8609 Applications must include architectural plans for all development site(s) in accordance with the most recently-published Design & Architectural Standards and a completed Design & Construction Features Form, including the Construction Certification.
+Pre-Application Proposal Application Final Application X 8609 Applications must include an as-is appraisal for all development site(s) which complies with all Appraisal Requirements in the LIHTC Rental Underwriting Guidelines 3.
+Architectural Plans and Design & Construction Features Form (DCFF) When is this due?
+Pre-Application Proposal Application X Final Application X 8609 Applications must include architectural plans for all development site(s) in accordance with the OHFA Design & Architectural Standards and a completed Design & Construction Features Form, including the Construction Certification.
 Architectural plans must be submitted both in 11" x 17" hard copy and electronically.
-4. Authorization to Release Tax Information When is this due?
-Pre-Application Proposal Application Final Application X 8609 For CHDO applicants with a reservation of HOME resources, Final Applications must include a completed Authorization to Release Tax Information Form for the parent company of each member of the ownership entity and the parent company of the HDAP recipient.
-5. Articles of Incorporation (Non-Profit Developers Only) When is this due?
+4. Articles of Incorporation (Non-Profit Developers Only) When is this due?
 Pre-Application Proposal Application X Final Application 8609 Applications submitted by non-profit developers and/or co-developers must include the organizational articles of incorporation evidencing 501(c)(3) or 501(c)(4) status.
+5. Audited Financial Statements for Existing Properties (Preserved Affordability Only) When is this due?
+Pre-Application Proposal Application X Final Application 8609